mamadjavaad/my-cheat-sheets/README.md

-# my-new-cheat-sheet
+# my-cheat-sheets

-An awesome collection of cheat sheets for programming languages, frameworks, tools, and libraries
+An awesome collection of cheat sheets for programming languages, frameworks, tools, and libraries.

 ## Usage